JordanHumphrey/Pixels-and-Sounds-Controlled-by-360-Controller/README.md

 Free time project for making a game engine on winOS

 ###### ------------------------------------------------------------------------------------------------------------------------------------------------------------------

+This project will be on hold until the end of January 2018.
+I have begun learning about large-scale c++ software design, and after finishing this gain in knowledge and information, I will return to daily work on this project.
+After realising gaps in knowledge I deem pertinent to my career as a Game (Engine) Programmer from my 4 years of university, I am filling in gaps that my Major could not fill for me, and in some cases refused to assist in, to provide myself with a solid foundation before graduation in May 2018.
+Material I am reading is listed below.

+Game Programming Patterns, Game Programming Gems Vol. 1 and Vol. 2, Large-scale C+ Software Design, Design Patterns: Elements of Reusable Object-Oriented Software, Real-Time Rendering, Third Edition, Core Techniques and Algorithms in Game Programming.

+###### ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ###### Updates are as follows for (11/15/2017)

 ###### 1) Simplified and abstracted DirectSound from main function, fixed audio glitches such as skipping and writing in buffer.